WainingForests/PMW3389/README.md

 - **Standard SPI Pinout**: Compatible with most microcontrollers and development boards
 - **Complete Filtering**: Onboard capacitors for stable sensor operation
 - **Pre-configured I2C Pull-ups**: Ready to use with I2C-compatible controllers
-- **Clear Labeling**: All pins clearly marked for easy identification

 ## Specifications